tech404/CoC/README.md

 # Admins

-If you have any issues or need help, please feel free to reach out to anyone on this list.
+If you have any issues or need help, please feel free to reach out to anyone on this list:

-## Owners

 * Aaron Feng (<aaron@forty9ten.com>)
 * Andy Lindeman